The Passion of Saint Tibulus: Production

 The episode's central theme is ineffectual protest.
 The plot of the Church's opposition to a blasphemous film was inspired by the reaction to several real-life films, including The Last Temptation of Christ, Sebastiane, Hail Mary and Monty Python's Life of Brian; the last of these was banned in Ireland upon its release so Linehan joined a film club specifically to get a chance to watch it.

-This episode was the second to be recorded, and the writers originally planned to air it first before they later moved it to second, feeling that "Good Luck, Father Ted" would make a better introduction and finally to third because of Mathews's particular love for "Entertaining Father Stone" - this causes a continuity error, as the VCR that Father Hernandez gives to the Craggy Island Parochial House Fathers is already present in "Entertaining Father Stone".
-The cinema used was the Ormonde in Greystones, Co.Wicklow (It continued to operate until July 2007, when it closed due to commercial difficulties).
+This episode was the second to be recorded, and the writers originally planned to air it first before they later moved it to second, feeling that "Good Luck, Father Ted" would make a better introduction, and finally to third because of Mathews' particular love for "Entertaining Father Stone" - this causes a continuity error, as the VCR that Father Hernandez gives to the Craggy Island Parochial House Fathers is already present in "Entertaining Father Stone".
+The cinema used was the Ormonde in Greystones, County Wicklow (which continued to operate until July 2007, when it closed due to commercial difficulties).

 One of the writers' early ideas for the series was that every priest in the world knows every other priest personally; this idea is introduced in the opening scene, with Cuba's Father Hernandez.
 When Hernandez speaks in Spanish, he is clumsily dubbed over by an English translator, which the Craggy Islanders can inexplicably hear and understand – an idea Linehan considered "just this side of being too mad to do".
 The translator's voice is provided by producer Geoffrey Perkins.

 This episode introduced the recurring character of Bishop Brennan, who was initially based on Eamon Casey and later on Michael Cleary.
 The writers cast Jim Norton after seeing him as Wentworth in the 1995 Frasier episode "The Club"; Mathews had also heard his reading of James Joyce's Ulysses.
 The writers always felt that Bishop Brennan was Father Jack's nemesis, as Jack himself had the potential to become a bishop, but failed to do so because he was not a career priest.

 The scenes with Ted and Dougal sharing a bedroom were inspired by similar scenes in the Morecambe and Wise shows.
 The writers used these scenes for end-of-the-day conversations to wrap up the story, and to provide a sort of "safe zone" for Ted and Dougal to discuss the plot.
 Linehan and Mathews had to cut laughs in some scenes because the studio audience incorrectly thought they were making sex jokes.